adobe/brackets/README.md

 #### I found a bug!

-Issues starting Brackets the first time?
-Please review [Troubleshooting](https://github.com/adobe/brackets/wiki/Troubleshooting).

-If you found a repeatable bug, be sure to [search existing issues](https://github.com/adobe/brackets/issues) first.
+If you found a repeatable bug, and [troubleshooting](https://github.com/adobe/brackets/wiki/Troubleshooting) tips didn't help, then be sure to [search existing issues](https://github.com/adobe/brackets/issues) first.
 Include steps to consistently reproduce the problem, actual vs. expected results, screenshots, and your OS and Brackets version number.
 Disable all extensions to verify the issue is a core Brackets bug.
 [Read more guidelines for filing good bugs...](https://github.com/adobe/brackets/wiki/How-to-Report-an-Issue)